How to check a firm or individual is authorised

 Using authorised firms

-If you deal with a firm that isn’t authorised, or that doesn’t have permission for the activities you need, you won’t have access to the Financial Ombudsman if you have a complaint.
+If you deal with a firm that isn’t authorised, or that doesn’t have permission for the activities you need, you won’t have access to the Financial Ombudsman Service if you want to complain.

-You also won’t be protected by the FSCS if the firm goes out of business.
+You also won’t be protected by the Financial Services Compensation Scheme (FSCS) if the firm goes out of business.
 This means that it’s unlikely you’d get your money back.

 What to do if a firm is unauthorised